-- All patients should be provided with a written asthma action plan appropriate for their level of asthma control and health literacy, so they know how to recognize and respond to worsening asthma. - On the action plan, state when and how to change reliever and controller medications, use oral corticosteroids, and access medical care if symptoms fail to respond to treatment. - Advise patients who have a history of rapid deterioration to go to an acute care facility or see their doctor immediately their asthma starts to worsen. - Base the action plan on changes in symptoms or (only in adults) peak expiratory flow.
+- All patients should be provided with a written (i.e. printed, digital or pictorial) asthma action plan appropriate for their level of asthma control and health literacy, so they know how to recognize and respond to worsening asthma - On the action plan, state when and how to change reliever and controller medications, use oral corticosteroids, and access medical care if symptoms fail to respond to treatment. - Advise patients who have a history of rapid deterioration to go to an acute care facility or see their doctor immediately their asthma starts to worsen. - Base the action plan on changes in symptoms or (only in adults) peak expiratory flow (PEF).